OK, today I have something for you to try in the gym or at home. It is a dumbbell workout complex from Shawna Kaminski.

 CLICK HERE to watch the video on YouTube.

-You are always going to have a gap between your weak and strong sides but you can lessen the gap.
-One way to do that is the Single Arm Workout and always be doing your weak side first when you are strong and fresh.
+You will always have a gap between your weak and strong sides, but you can lessen the gap.
+One way to do that is the Single Arm Workout, and always be doing your soft side first when you are strong and fresh.

 Do the workout that follows and enjoy that challenge complex.

 OK to Be Single (Reps and rounds)

 - 20 DB Swings

 Do 6 – 10 total sets or 3 – 5 sets per side.

 Our challenge today is called “OK to Be Single.”
 You will start with one dumbbell on your weak and dumb side.
 Everybody has a softer side and if you don’t know which is your more vulnerable side, decide which arm you may want to start with; it’s not that side, it’s the other one.